jferrie3/AbInitioVO-and-FastFloppyTail/README.md

 -relnstruct  --Number_of_Relax_Structures  Number of independent full-atom Relax sampling trajectories from a single AbInitio structure.
 Default 1
 -diso  --Disorder_Probability_Prediction_File  File containing per residue disorder probability prediction in RaptorX format.
 Generally acquired from RaptorX prediciton
 -inpdb  --Input_PDB_File  Name of the text file containing the PDB structure of the protein of interest.
 All residues are required, missing residues are not constructed
+-pymol --PYMOL Running with this flag will utilize PyMOL Mover to visualize PyRosetta simulation in real time -rg --RG Ability to provide a target radius of gyration via Ferrie et. al. JPBC 2020 rg score term [Note: score term weight for fa-standard portion may not be optimal]
--code  --Order_Code  Single letter code specifying O = ordered, D = disordered, P = partially ordered.
+[REMOVED] -code  --Order_Code  Single letter code specifying O = ordered, D = disordered, P = partially ordered.
 If D is supplied, fasta is used, if P is supplied PDB is used.
 NOTE THIS HAS NOT BEEN EXTENSIVELY TESTED.
 ```
 After the initial structure generation is performed using _FastFloppyTail.py_, the loweset energy outputs can be selected using the _FloppyTail_Analysis.py_ script, which automatically selects the 1000 lowest energy conformers.